kkruecke/cplus-documentation/notes/overloading-on-perfect-fwded-methods.rst

     add2log(str);

 This code does not compile.
-The expected promotion of ``sint`` to an ``int`` no longer occurs because the short ``sint`` is an exact match for ``template<class T> void add2log(T&& value)``, and the compiler therefore instantiates ``void add2log(short& value)``.
-This causes ``log.emplace_back(std::forward<T>(t))`` to attempt to invoke the non-extant constructor ``string::string(short)``.
+The expected promotion of ``sint`` to an ``int`` no longer occurs because the short ``sint`` is an exact match for ``template<class T> void add2log(T&& value)``, and the compiler therefore instantiates ``void add2log(short& value)``,  and ``log.emplace_back(std::forward<T>(t))`` will then attempt to invoke the non-extant constructor ``string::string(short)``.

-How can we achieve the overloaded behavior in the first example if template methods with forwarding references can't be overloaded without producing compile errors like the example above?
+So how can we achieve the overloaded behavior in the first example if template methods with forwarding references can't be overloaded without producing compile errors like the example above?

 Solution: tag dispatch
 ----------------------